ptomulik/testmd/rst/README.rst

 Each action uses a template message.
 The template message defines all details of the **new** wrapping message.
 Specifically, it contains sender and recipient addresses, subject and content.
-The **Resubmit**'s filter action then just appends an attachment (spam sample) to the template and submits it with the sample attached.
+The filter action just appends an attachment (spam sample) to the template and submits it with the sample attached.

 The **Resubmit - Send Now (Template)** action wraps an extracted attachment with template message and sends it to a destination address(es) specified in